COVID-19: Get Vaccinated

 - Additional clinic options may be listed below.

 How Can I Receive More Information?

-This website will continue to be updated as more information about COVID-19 vaccines become available.
-Bookmark this page, sign up for the City’s eNews, and check the CDC’s website for more information.
+This website will continue to be updated as more COVID-19 vaccines becomes available.
+Sign up for the City’s eNews, check out the StayWellNoVA site for common local questions, and the CDC website for more general vaccine information.

 Have a specific question about COVID-19 and the vaccines?
 Try the regularly updated VDH Frequently Asked Questions webpage.